 My then writing partner took a day job at a local comic book store a couple of years after Robo.
 Both because money was tight and he needed a little more but also because he’d always wanted to work in a comic book store, to get some experience on a ground level of the comics biz.
 I kind of wish I’d done something similar – comic book store, bookstore, video store.
 At that time I didn’t need the money, but could have easily managed my writing at the same time.
 While the freelance life has forced me to hustle like crazy for work, having a bit of a reliable source of income might have made it all a little less stressful.

-Those Big Life Decisions would have been made
+- Those Big Life Decisions would have been made sooner.

 I’m a procrastinator and a time delayer.
 I hate making BIG DECISIONS when times are uncertain.
 But if I had that do-over I would have gotten married sooner, and started a family sooner.
 When I got married, it was only a couple of weeks after the honeymoon that the economy crashed and times were tight.
 We managed okay, but there was a significant drop-off in work on my end.
 The birth of our child was a happy moment, and even then in the lead up I worried we weren’t ready, that we didn’t have enough money.
 But believe me when I say there’s never enough money and you never really are ready.

 I had ideas for novels and comics well before I made by debuts with both.
 I spent my focus on film and TV writing because that was where my main interest lay, and where the money was.
 But I wish I’d knuckled down on the comics and novels earlier because I feel both of those made me a much better writer.